 - Nut-Free Vegan Mac and Cheese

-- Sunflower Seed Dressing
+- Creamy Sunflower Seed Dressing

-- Nut-Free Vegan Pie Crust (Gluten-Free & Oil-Free, too!)
+- Nut-Free Vegan Pie Crust (Gluten-Free & Oil-Free)

 - And find more Oil-Free Salad Dressings here!

+- raw sunflower seeds - Since roasted seeds have a stronger flavor, you want raw seeds here.
 You can usually find raw sunflower seeds in the bulk bins at most grocery stores.
 And they're very affordable, like less than three dollars a pound kind of affordable!
+With that amount of seeds, you can make 6 or 7 batches of this healthy ranch dressing!

 How to Make Vegan Ranch

-For this vegan ranch dressing, a high-speed blender will give you the creamiest results.
+A high-speed blender will give you the creamiest results.
 But if you don't mind a bit of texture, a regular blender works, too.

-- Pour the dressing into a lidded jar, and refrigerate for several hours or overnight to allow the flavors mingle.
+- Chill: Pour the dressing into a lidded jar, and refrigerate for several hours or overnight to allow the flavors mingle.

 See the photo above?
 That was a different batch on a different day, with less water for a thicker, dip consistency.